stroiman/go-dom/README.md

 ---

 [^1]: Single-Page app
-[^2]: This approach allows you to mock databases, and other external services;
+[^2]: This is not entirely true.
+The script host only supports one OS
-A few integration tests that use a real database, message bus, or other external services, is a good idea.
-Here, isolation of parallel tests may be non-trivial; depending on the type of application.
+    thread running JS code.
+But true parallelism will eventually be supported.
 [^3]: I generally dislike snapshot tests; as they don't _describe_ expected behaviour, only that the outcome mustn't change.
 There are a few cases where where snapshot tests are the right choice, but they should be avoided for a TDD process.
-[^4]: This code structure may not be completely possible due to circular dependencies between web APIs.
-E.g., `HTMLFormElement` and `FormData` have circular dependencies.
+[^4]: E.g., `HTMLFormElement` and `FormData` have circular dependencies.
 [^5]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie; who did a remarkale job of automatically keeping the v8 dependencies up-to-date.
 But many necessary features of V8 are not exported;